If you've ever had a frustrating boss, you know how true it is: People leave managers, not companies.

 The truth is, you have more power than you might think to influence your relationship with your manager.
 It's true whether you are trying to turn it from bad to good, good to great, or want to keep a good thing going.

-By taking responsibility and deciding to work with your manager to improve your relationship– whether it was good to begin with or not– you can overcome problems and make work much more enjoyable for you and them.
+By taking responsibility and deciding to work with your manager to improve your relationship– whether it was good to begin with or not– you can overcome problems and make work much more enjoyable for both of you.

-That’s why managing up is so valuable a skill to master.
+That's why managing up is such a valuable skill to master.
 It can help you overcome whatever problems exist and smooth out the relationship, improving your work experience in the process.
 It also can help you start on the right foot with a new manager, making it easier to build a positive relationship from day 1.

 An ounce of prevention is worth a pound of cure...

-Things don’t have to be bad for it to be worth improving your relationship with your manager.
+Things don't have to be bad for it to be worth working on your relationship with your manager.

 Even if things are good, taking steps to meet one-on-one with your manager and learning how you can help improve the relationship can make things even better.

 So whether you love your manager, are just getting to know them, or struggle with working with them, getting better at managing up is a great skill to develop.
 That's why today's post gives you a variety of topics and questions to discuss with them to help you be great at it.

-Leadership coach and Vistage Chair Beth Armknecht Miller says there are three things you need to improve your relationship with your manager:
+Leadership coach and Vistage Chair Beth Armknecht Miller says there are three things you need to improve your relationship with your manager and manage up effectively:

 "Over the years, I have had the opportunity to coach many rising stars on their relationship with their manager, which is often the most critical to their success in an organization.